ShenoudaGergis/indeed-job-scraper/README.md

 ------
 ## TODO
-- To enhance paramters filtering
+- To enhance paramters filtering :thumbsup:
 - To support other countries domain
 - To support advanced search criteria as possible :thumbsup: